manogna1105/Vision-QA-Assistant/README.md

 * Voice Interface: Speech-to-text via SpeechRecognition, text-to-speech via gTTS.
 * Audio Handling: pydub and ffmpeg for audio conversion.

+## Telegram Bot Link

+Done!
+Congratulations on your new bot.
+You will find it at https://t.me/VisualQA_bot You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
+By the way, when you've finished creating your cool bot, ping our Bot Support if you want a better username for it.
+Just make sure the bot is fully operational before you do this.

+For a description of the Bot API, see this page: https://core.telegram.org/bots/api

 ## 📌 Limitations

 * Works best with general images (e.g., photos, simple graphs).